vladelaina/Notes/Develop/Language/C/README.md

-> Therafter, any occurrence of name (not in quotes and not part of another name) will be replaced by the corresponding replacement text.
+> Thereafter, any occurrence of name (not in quotes and not part of another name) will be replaced by the corresponding replacement text.

 - `NAME`